nkoerner93/spark/README.md

 The goal is to provide a centralized solution for entertainment & productivy - for example:

 - Productivity Tools
-- Gaming Tools (custom calculators)
+- Gaming Tools
-- Discovering new TV/Anime Series
+- Entertainment Information (i.E. release dates)

 The final goal is to have a filterable feature selection where users can subscribe to their desired functionalities and have a centralized website tab for productivity or entertainment purposes.